-- 1.1 This technical guidance document which takes effect on 18 July 2016, deals with the energy efficiency requirements in the Building Bye-laws 2007 as amended.
-The energy efficiency requirements are conveyed in Byelaws 5A and 5B, Part 3A and Part 11 of Schedule 2 to the Building Bye-laws. - 1.2 Relevant extracts from the Building Byelaws (Jersey) 2007, as amended are set out using text against a blue background in this Technical Guidance Document.
+- 1.1 This technical guidance document which takes effect on, deals with the energy efficiency requirements in the Building Bye-laws 2007 as amended.
+The energy efficiency requirements are conveyed in Bye-laws 5A and 5B, Part 3A and Part 11 of Schedule 2 to the Building Bye-laws. - 1.2 Relevant extracts from the Building Bye-laws (Jersey) 2007, as amended are set out using text against a blue background in the Technical Guidance Document.
 Where there is any doubt you should consult the full text of the Building Bye-laws, available at www.gov.je.